strongX509/cyber/Computing_Systems/ASLR.md

 0x00005555555547d6 <+12>:  mov    %fs:0x28,%rax              ; copy canary to %rax
 0x00005555555547df <+21>:  mov    %rax,-0x8(%rbp)            ; copy canary below saved %rbp
 ```
-The `-fstack-protector` option of the `gcc` compiler automatically inserts the canary code above when character buffers are used in functions.
-Modern Linux distributions set this option by default.
+The `-fstack-protector-strong` option of the `gcc` compiler which is set by default e.g. by *Ubuntu 18.04*, automatically inserts the canary code above when character buffers are used in functions.
 The  stack protection can be disabled with the `-fno-stack-protector` option.

 [CANARIES]: https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries